 A non-commercial music and arts festival with a warm atmosphere set between the Solway Firth and the Lake District mountains in picturesque West Cumbria, as always it features a massive range of musical and cultural adventures.

 Solfest returns over August Bank Holiday weekend from Friday 23rd to Sunday 25th August 2019 and offers something for everyone, with music as well as a children's area with workshops to amaze, educate and enthral kids and adults throughout the day.

-Acts include Baka Beyond, Mark Chadwick, Neck, The Undercover Hippy, Funke and the Two Tone Baby, Colt 45, Stig of the Dub, and more.
+Acts include The Coral, From The Jam, Baka Beyond, Mark Chadwick, Neck, Utah Saints, The Undercover Hippy, Funke and the Two Tone Baby, Colt 45, Stig of the Dub, Krafty Kuts, and many more.

 For the details as available please see the line-up page.